arachnetech/homebridge-mqttthing/docs/Accessories.md

 On/off switch.

-Configuring `turnOffAfter` causes the switch to turn off automatically the specified number of milliseconds after it is turned on by homekit.
+Configuring `turnOffAfterms` causes the switch to turn off automatically the specified number of milliseconds after it is turned on by homekit.

 Configuring `resetStateAfterms` causes the switch state as reported through the `getOn` topic to be reset to off after the specified number of milliseconds.
 Use when there is no `setOn` topic.